longhorn/website/content/docs/1.2.4/deploy/install/install-with-rancher.md

 ---
-title: Install as a Rancher Catalog App
+title: Install as a Rancher Apps & Marketplace
 description: Run Longhorn on Kubernetes with Rancher 2.x
 weight: 7
 ---

-One benefit of installing Longhorn through Rancher catalog is that Rancher provides authentication to the Longhorn UI.
+One benefit of installing Longhorn through Rancher Apps & Marketplace is that Rancher provides authentication to the Longhorn UI.

 If there is a new version of Longhorn available, you will see an `Upgrade Available` sign on the `Apps & Marketplace` screen.
 You can click `Upgrade` button to upgrade Longhorn manager.
 See more about upgrade [here](../../upgrade).